manuwarfare/abbtr/README.md

   `sudo dnf install golang` or `sudo apt install golang` depending on your GNU/Linux distribution.

+:question **HOW IT FUNCTIONS?**

+When you create a new rule it is saved as a bash script in ~/.local/bin and is executed every time you invoke it by its name.

+:file_folder **AFFECTED LOCATIONS**

+ **~/.config/abbtr:** this directory is used to store the config file "abbtr.conf".

+ **~/.local/share/abbtr:** this directory is used to store the registry log "abbtr.log".

+ **~/.local/bin:** this directory is used to store the rule-scripts.

 :pencil: **CREATING RULES**

 First step after install the program is run `abbtr -h` to know about how the script functions.
 Some examples to create rules in a Fedora system terminal: